6 minute read

 Extensibility Overview

 Initially, everything was developed in-tree in the Gardener project.
 All cloud providers and the configuration for all the supported operating systems were released together with the Gardener core itself.
 But as the project grew, it got more and more difficult to add new providers and maintain the existing code base.
-As a consequence and in order to become agile and flexible again, we proposed GEP-1 (Gardener Enhancement Proposal).
+As a consequence and in order to become agile and flexible again, we proposed GEP-1 (Gardener Enhancement Proposal) and later gardener/gardener#9635 as an enhancement.
 The document describes an out-of-tree extension architecture that keeps the Gardener core logic independent of provider-specific knowledge (similar to what Kubernetes has achieved with out-of-tree cloud providers or with CSI volume plugins).

 Basic Concepts